OWASP/www-chapter-indraprastha-institute-of-information-technology/index.md

 ---------------------
 {% include chapter_events.html group=page.meetup-group %}

-For previous events, go to the "Events" tab.
+For previous meetups, go to the "Meetups" tab.